defname/clieditor/README.md

 Handles all direct interaction with the outside world (the operating system, terminal, and file system).
 This is the only layer that contains platform-specific code, like reading from `stdin` or writing ANSI escape codes to the screen.

 ### `display/`
 Provides the abstract, platform-independent graphics and UI framework.
 It knows *what* to draw, but not *how* to render it on a specific terminal.
-This includes the abstract `Canvas` and the base `Widget` structure, which forms the foundation of the UI tree.
+This includes the abstract `Canvas` and the base `Widget` structure.

 ### `document/`
 Contains the core data model of the application, completely independent of the UI.
 Its main responsibility is managing the text buffer.

 ### `widgets/`
 Contains all concrete, instantiable UI components that are built upon the base `Widget` from the `display` layer.
 Examples include the main editor view, status bars, and labels.
+The `App` widget forms the root of the UI tree.

 ### `main.c` (root of `src/`)
 The entry point of the application, responsible for initializing all systems and running the main loop.